shearerp/shearerp.github.io/_posts/2021-10-25-maximum-subarray-problem.md

 Then $$p^+ = \max_j p^+_j$$ is the maximum product.

-**Exercise:** what happens if the maximum product array is allowed to be empty?
+**Exercise:** What happens if the maximum product array is allowed to be empty?
 (The empty product is conventionally defined as 1, the multiplicative identity, just as the empty sum is conventionally 0, the additive identity.)

+**Exercise:** Adapt the argument to solve the [maximum profit problem](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/).

 ## Discussion